Shahid (film): Release and reception

 Shahid premiered at the 2012 Toronto International Film Festival in its "City to City" programme in September 2012.
 The film was screened at several film festivals including the 14th Mumbai Film Festival, the New York Indian Film Festival, the Indian Film Festival of Stuttgart, the Dubai International Film Festival and the Chicago South Asian Film Festival.
-The film's album soundtrack consisted of one song titled "Beparwah", sung by Arijit Singh.
+The film's album soundtrack consisted of just one song titled "Beparwah", sung by Arijit Singh and written by Shellee.
 The music was composed by Karan Kulkarni.
 The film's poster, which showed Rao's blackened face, was also released.
 The official trailer was unveiled on 20 September 2013.
 The film opened in India on 18 October 2013 around 400 screens.
 A private screening of the film was held for the cast and crew before its release.
 Shahid is also available on SonyLiv and Netflix.

 Box office and awards

 Rao receiving the National Award from the then President of India, Pranab Mukherjee.

 Shahid opened to small audiences in theatres and earned a total of ₹4.5 million.
 It went on to take in ₹20.5 million at the end of its first weekend.
 The film performed well with multiplex audiences compared to single screens.
 It collected ₹3.2 million on the fifth day, ₹3 million on the sixth, and ₹2.6 million seventh day.
 The film's total box office collection at the end of its theatrical run was ₹36.07 million.

 Rao received the Best Actor Award and Mehta the Best Director Award at the 61st National Film Awards ceremony.
 Rao also won the Filmfare Critics Award for Best Actor at the 59th Filmfare Awards.
 At the 14th Mumbai International Film Festival, the film won the Silver Gateway trophy and cash prize of ₹500000 while Mehta won the Best Director award.
 Mehta won the Best Director award at the New York Indian Film Festival and at the Indian Film Festival of Stuttgart.